• Skip to primary navigation

 Wiseman talks making In Jackson Heights

-Master documentarian Frederick Wiseman discusses his editing process and how it informed how he shot In Jackson Heights.
-This is an excerpt from the ebook In …
+Master documentarian Frederick Wiseman discusses his editing process and how this informs how he shot In Jackson Heights.

 Photograph 51